Eucile/gig-finder/README.md

 Never miss out on great live music again.
 Put in your location and time frame, and Howl returns a dynamic list with music from upcoming shows.

+This project is deployed on Firebase:  [https://howl-concert-app.firebaseapp.com/](https://howl-concert-app.firebaseapp.com/)

 ### Prerequisites

 If Spotify doesn't yield results, you may need to install the latest version of CORS.
 Please find and download an extension for your browser.

-### Installing
+### Installing Locally

 Clone this repo